Ability to Use Your Own Mail Server

 The Enable TLS checkbox allows the user to choose whether or not to use encryption when sending out emails.

 The Test Email button allows the user to send out a test email to the same User Name entered to verify if the entered mail server settings are successfully authenticated or not.

 Below is an example of the test email sent to verify that the server settings were successfully authenticated.

 Once your settings are configured, make sure to hit Save in the top right corner.

 Server Level Settings

 System Admins can configure the system-wide mail server in System Settings > Mail Server Settings.
-This lets you configure a default authentication user for any users that have not yet configured their mail settings.
+This lets you configure a default authentication user for users who have not yet configured their mail settings.

-Going forward, when a user is attempting to send email and does not have individual settings saved (and the Require User Mail Settings box checked as shown above), a dialog will appear allow the user to save the user mail server settings first before sending out the email.
+When a user attempts to send an email and does not have individual settings saved (and the Require User Mail Settings box checked as shown above), a dialog will appear allowing the user to save the user mail server settings first before sending out the email.

 Bypassing Two-Factor Authentication

 If you are using TFA on your mail server, you won't be able to sign in using your normal password through Centerbase.
 You'll need to set up an app password with your mail provider that allows TFA to be bypassed.
 A couple of links to common mail providers support articles showing the process of setting up an app password on their sites are listed below: